Bachelors (BS) in Financial Services

 This course is an introduction to the fundamental principles of economics, and their application at the micro and macro level.
 In the microeconomic portion of the course the behavior of individuals, households, and firms will be explored.
 The macroeconomic portion of the course will focus on economy-wide conditions, such as gross domestic product, unemployment, and recessions.
 Throughout the course the ways in which the economy contributes to, and deters from, human flourishing and well-being will be considered, discussed, and debated.

 An introduction to the finance function of a business entity.
 Specific topics to be studied include capital budgeting, cost of capital determination, sources of financing, leverage and its effect on the profits and risk of business, and managing the asset mix and capital structure of a business.
 Prerequisites: ACCT 271 Principles of Financial Accounting, ACCT 272 Principles of Managerial Accounting (may also be a co-requisite), ECON 200 Principles of Economics and college level statistics course 200 level or higher.
-Students who've taken PSYC 240 or SOCI 340 must also complete MATH 150 or higher.
+Students who've taken PSYC 240 must also complete MATH 150 or higher.

 A study of the theory and practice of management.
 The course involves discussion and application of areas such as social responsibility, strategy, problem solving, communication, change, job performance, and financial/operational controls.
 Prerequisite or Co-requisite: BUSN 110 Introduction to Business.